-Teacher Education candidates who complete all of the requirements for graduation but do not complete license requirements cannot be recommended for a teaching license, by may receive a degree from Chowan University.
+Teacher Education candidates who complete all the requirements for graduation but do not complete licensure requirements cannot be recommended for a teaching license but may receive a degree from Chowan University.

 Appendix A

 Preparing Committed Professional Educators with Knowledge and Practices for a Continuously Changing World.